September 19, 2025

 Can I move my existing Canva boards to other tools?

 Most tools let you export images from Canva and import them elsewhere, but you'll lose the organizational structure.
+The transition takes some manual effort, so it's worth picking your new tool carefully before you start rebuilding.

-What's the best free Canva alternative?
+What's the best free Canva alternative for moodboarding?

 Do I need design experience to use these moodboarding tools?